seanmishra/project-etherite/README.md

 It is a simple, yet powerful, RESTful web service template that provides a solid foundation for building Node.js & MongoDB based web services.
 It also has OAuth 2.0 support built-in which can be optionally enabled for quick user authentication and endpoint scope validation using the provided middlewares.

-It is very easy to get started with this template.
-Just create your own project repository from this template and follow the instructions below to set a few environment variables.
-That's it!
-You will be ready to start building your own web service in no time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>